28anmol/FaceTracker/UniAxisFaceTracker/README.md

 YuNet face detection model is used to detect faces in the frame.
 The neural network inference is carried out by oak d lite camera connected to the rpi mounted upon a servo motor which in turn is also controlled by the raspberry pi.
 The aim of this code is to detect a face, track and keep it in the center of the camera frame within a certain threshold range of pixels values.
 Simultaenously, computer vision based feedback instructions for motor actuation, bounding boxes, relevant coordinates for reference and tracking are displayed in the frame itself while the code is running to make it more comprehensive and intuitive.
 As only one motor is controlled, the camera tracks faces about z axis(yaw movement).
 Also, the code is designed to track only one object at a time and the workspace of the camera is a semi-circle due to the servo motor rotation limitations.

 ## Tips to run the code
 In order to deploy the code, certain steps have to be followed.
-A virtual environment for python has to be setup, in which the dependencies given in the facetrackreq.txt file has to be downloaded.
+A virtual environment for python has to be setup, in which the dependencies given in the facetrackreq.txt file has to be installed.
 Once this is done the drone.py file can be executed directly to view the results.

 While deploying the code, make sure to give the correct path to the blob file here in the Drone.py according to the file structured followed. line 50: parser.add_argument("-nn", "--nn_model", help="select model path for inference", default='/home/pi/Desktop/Facetracker/face_detection_yunet_120x160.blob', type=str)